-Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
-AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a No new development is proposed within a flood hazard area.
-PO2 Essential community infrastructure is able to function effectively during and immediately after flood events.
-Extreme flood hazard area AO2 Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a See comment for AO1.
+Performance outcomes Acceptable outcomes Complies Comments For accepted developmen t subject to requirements and assessable deve elopment All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
+AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a Not applicable.
+Essential community infrastructure is able to function effectively during and immediately after flood events. must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a Not applicable.
+Extreme flood hazard area Extreme flood hazard area

-Performance outcomes Acceptable outcomes Complies Comments PO3 Development, where involving a Material change of use within an 'Extreme flood hazard area' on the Flood hazard overlay maps (OM006a-o), is appropriate to the flood hazard risk having regard to the: (a) likelihood and frequency of flooding; (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated AO3.1 Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; (c) Community activities except where for a Club with a maximum gross floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal husbandry, Cropping, or Permanent n/a See comment for AO1. with the use; (d) associated consequences of flooding in regard to impacts on proposed buildings, structures, and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities. plantation.
-AO3.2 Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for: (a) Environment facility; (b) Park; or (c) Outdoor sport and recreation (excluding the provision of ancillary facilities or amenities conducted within a building). n/a See comment for AO1.
+Performance outcomes Acceptable outcomes Complies Comments PO3 Development, where involving a Material change of use within an 'Extreme flood hazard area' on the Flood hazard overlay maps (OM006a-o), is appropriate to the flood hazard risk having regard to the: (a) likelihood and frequency of flooding; (b) flood risk acceptability of development; (c) vulnerability of and safety risk to Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; (c) Community activities except where for a Club with a maximum gross floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal husbandry, Cropping, A small undeveloped portion of the subject site is mapped as various flood hazard risk.
+Each proposed lot will contain an established dwelling house which is sited outside the area of flood hazard.
+Access to each lot is also outside of the mapped flood hazard. persons associated with the use; (d) associated or Permanent plantation.
+AO3.2 n/a Refer to comment consequences of flooding in regard to impacts on proposed buildings, structures, and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities.
+Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for: (a) Environment facility; (b) Park; or (c) Outdoor sport and recreation (excluding the provision of ancillary facilities or amenities conducted within a building). for AO3.1.